peterkuma/ccplot/api/reference/index.md

 The constructor accepts a filename, text encoding and mode.
 Mode signifies if the file should be opened in a binary or text mode: None (automatic), `binary` (binary mode) or `text` (text mode).
-If mode is None, it is equivalent to `binary` if the type of filename is bytes and `text` if filename is str.
+If mode is None, it is equivalent to `binary` if the type of filename is bytes and `text` if the type is str.

 {% highlight python %}
 from ccplot.hdf import HDF